 If you’re looking to purchase some weather insurance, start here:

-Insure My Trip – compare travel insurance prices from 19 different companies
+- Insure My Trip – compare travel insurance prices from 21 different travel insurance providers

 Gambling On The Weather

 The only “catch” when it comes to weather insurance is the fact that you have to purchase it way in advance.
 So it doesn’t work for the procrastinators out there.

 Plus this means, in effect, that you’re gambling on the weather.

 Yep, weather insurance has become a form of legalized gambling!
 Weather has become “risky business” and the temperature has become a “commodity”.